Health tests & Breeding

 All testing should be carried out to ensure the best outlook for your puppies.
 Eradicating health issues, costly veterinary procedures, unnecessary suffering and heart ache for both the dog and owner.

-All Sussexsharp dogs are clear on health checks
+All Sussexsharp dogs are tested on all seven health tests.

 Progesterone testing